This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 How to Use Lightroom to Make Your Own Preset in Photoshop

-It's first helpful to learn how to make your own Lightroom presets, especially if you find yourself making the same adjustments in the Develop module for multiple photos.
+It's first helpful to learn how to make your own Lightroom presets, especially if you make the same adjustments in the Develop module for multiple photos.

-You'll first want to start with one photo and make all of the tweaks that you normally do.
+You'll first want to start with one photo and make all the usual tweaks.

-Once you're completely finished, navigate to the Presets panel on the left side of the screen and create filter.
+Once finished, navigate to the Presets panel on the screen's left side and create a filter.

-Click the plus sign, give your preset a descriptive name, preset name, so that you remember what it's for, then click Create.
+Click the plus sign, give your preset a descriptive name so that you remember what it's for, and then click Create.

 How to Apply Presets to Multiple Photos

-One of the main benefits of Lightroom versus Camera Raw in Photoshop is the fact that you can batch edit hundreds of photos.
+One of the main benefits of Lightroom versus Camera Raw in Photoshop is the ability to batch edit hundreds of photos.

-If you're a wedding photographer or portrait photographer, this can save you minutes to hours on your editing time.
+Whether you're a wedding photographer or a portrait photographer, this can save you minutes to hours of editing.

-Another useful feature of Lightroom is the basic panel, which allows you to adjust the exposure, contrast, highlights, shadows, and other basic settings of your photos quickly and easily.
+Another helpful feature of Lightroom is the basic mode, which allows you to quickly and easily adjust your photos' exposure, contrast, highlights, shadows, and other basic settings.

-You can right-click on any photo and Copy Settings in order to copy and paste your adjustments onto several photos you've selected.
+You can right-click on any photo and Copy Settings to copy and paste your adjustments onto several selected photos.

-However, you can also apply your filter without having to enter the Develop module.
+However, you can also apply your filter without entering the Develop module.

 Right-click.

-To do this, import all of your photos and select them within the Library module.
+To do this, import your photos and select them within the Library module.

 On the right side of the Library module, you'll find your filter under Quick Develop.

-Once you select your preset, you'll find that all of your photos' functionality is processed in a matter of seconds.
+Once you select your preset, your photos' functionality is processed in seconds.

 Tutorial on How to Install Presets in Lightroom

-This can be if you're inspired by another photographer, have a specific look you're trying to achieve, or just want to experiment with different editing styles.
+This can be if another photographer inspires you, you have a specific look you're trying to achieve, or you want to experiment with different editing styles.

-Another option is to use a dropdown menu to select from a variety of preset options.
+Another option is to use a drop-down menu to select from various preset options.

-Once your preset is downloaded, open up Lightroom and navigate to File, Import Profiles, and Presets.
+Once your preset is downloaded, open Lightroom and navigate Lightroom Import Profiles and Presets.

 Once the import dialogue appears, select all the presets you want to import.
 Then click on Import on the bottom left.